malekelkssas/ATC_01227912507/README.md

 # 🦆 QuackSeats

-**QuackSeats** is a full-stack event booking platform where users can discover and reserve events, manage their bookings, and admins can oversee everything through a sleek web-based dashboard.
+**QuackSeats** is a full-stack event booking platform where users can discover and reserve events, manage their bookings, and admins can oversee everything through a web-based dashboard.

 ## Features